iwandejong/listify-react-native/README.md

 ## Files on Github
 The files on this repository are just for illustration purposes and you can view them to see how I coded the app with React Native.

+### Adobe XD Designs
+Adobe XD designs are also attached, should you be interested to see the wireframe design.